Cezero/dnd_tools/packages/shared/docs/feature-system/backend-implementation.md

 **Formula Validation**: Validates formula parameters against formula definitions **Formula Calculation**: Provides real-time formula calculation for UI preview

-**Formula Integration Pattern**: The system transforms formula parameters from the frontend format to the database storage format, creates formula parameter records in the database, and links them to modifiers or choices.
+**Formula Integration Pattern**: The system transforms formula parameters from the frontend format to the database storage format, creates formula parameter records in the database, and links them to feature entities.
 This enables dynamic calculations based on character level, ability scores, and other factors.

 **Source File**: `src/utils/formulaParamTransformers.ts`